 Once you’ve added the liquid, bring to a boil and simmer the soup over medium high heat until the vegetables are tender.

 The finishers are the last things to enter the pot, as well as the things you add to your individual bowls when serving.
-I’ll usually throw some fresh herbs like parsley, fennel fronds, green onions or chives into the pot towards the end of cooking, and drizzle the individual bowls with extra virgin olive oil and a few shreds of parmesan cheese.
+I’ll usually throw some fresh herbs like parsley, fennel fronds, green onions or chives into the pot towards the end of cooking.
+I always finish with a drizzle of extra virgin olive oil and a few shreds of parmesan cheese.